 Many people find that talking about their feelings can alleviate their distress.
 If you’re feeling in distress or suicidal now and need to talk to someone, we’re here to listen.

-- The main aim of the centers is to give emotional support to people when they are suicidal.
-The centers also alleviate misery, loneliness, despair and depression by listening to anyone who feels they have nowhere else to turn.
+The main aim of the centres is to give emotional support to people when they are suicidal.
+The centres also alleviate misery, loneliness, despair and depression by listening to anyone who feels they have nowhere else to turn.

-- The people who run the centers - befrienders - are volunteers who have all been specially trained.
+The people who run the centres – befrienders – are volunteers who have all been specially trained.
 The work is non-political and non-religious, and volunteers do not try to impose their convictions on anyone.
 They simply listen.